ruisp666/topic_search/README.md

-# Topics in 10 K fillings
+# Modelling topics in SEC 10-K fillings

 This repo contains a series of utilities that allow the extraction of topics from three sections of the annual filings for a range of approximately 500 companies and for a period of 4 years.
-The target user for this application can  follow the [User Guide]("api/User Guide.ipynb") to get started with this web service.

-The sections are the following, as per the [SEC guideline](reada10k.pdf)
+The sections included in the raw data are the following, as per the [SEC guideline](reada10k.pdf).

 > *Item 1
 “Business” requires a description of the company’s business, including its main products and services,